jnk0le/random/pipeline cycle test/README.md

 cannot dual issue wrt each other

-if first instruction was placed in younger or older "slot", all folowing bitfield/dsp instructions also need to be placed in the same
-"slot", distance inbetween occurences doesn't seem to matter
+if first instruction was placed in "younger" or "older" slot, all folowing bitfield/dsp instructions also need to be placed in the same slot, distance inbetween occurences doesn't seem to matter

 bitfield/dsp (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle (1 extra cycle latency)